sallu-786/Go2_Isaac_ros2/README.md

 - Spot has also been added to the repository.
 You can now use both Spot and Go2 with full features
 - ros-mcp-server has been updated for easier integration with any type of robot.  ( **Note:** my implementation is different from source repository.
 For details check [acknowledgment](#6-acknowledgement)
+- further updates in ros-mcp-server that includes a web portal making it super easy to go through ros topics and services with Graph based visualization

  <img src="media/spot.png" width="1000"/>  <img src="media/intro.gif" width="1000"/>